kyma-incubator/documentation-component/packages/documentation-component/README.md

-# Kyma Documentation Component
+# Documentation Component

 ## Overview

-Kyma Documentation Component (Kyma-DC) is a generic, reusable React component that allows you to render:
+Documentation Component (also known DC) is a generic, reusable React component that allows you to render any specifications.
-- Markdown
-- OpenAPI
-- AsyncAPI
-- OData

-It supports:
-- Hooking custom functions that customize components rendering
-- Passing custom styling
-- Rendering of custom architecture
+## Prerequisites

+See [this](../../README.md#prerequisites) document to read about the prerequisites.

+## Installation

+See [this](../../README.md#installation) document to read about the installation process.

 ## Development

-See [this](../../README.md#installation) document to read about the development process.
+See [this](../../README.md#development) document to read about the development process.